oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/domain-lifecycle/startup.md

 #### `shutdown` rules

-You can specify the `serverPod` element, including the `shutdown` element, at the domain, cluster, and server levels.
-If `shutdown` is specified at multiple levels, such as for a cluster and for a member server that is part of that cluster, then the shutdown configuration for a specific server is the combination of all of the relevant values with each field having the value from the `shutdown` element at the most specific scope.
+You can specify the `serverPod` field, including the `shutdown` field, at the domain, cluster, and server levels.
+If `shutdown` is specified at multiple levels, such as for a cluster and for a member server that is part of that cluster, then the shutdown configuration for a specific server is the combination of all of the relevant values with each field having the value from the `shutdown` field at the most specific scope.

-For instance, given the following domain resource:
+For instance, given the following Domain YAML file:
 ```
   kind: Domain
   metadata: